 <<< next change >>>

-6.7 RAN visible QoE information reporting by UE
+6.7 Potential procedure for ASN.1 encoded QoE information reporting by UE

-Editor's NOTE: This section describes the potential procedure for UE to report RAN visible QoE information.

-Editor's NOTE: It is FFS whether RAN awareness of QoE information is useful, and whether UE reporting is needed.

-QoE aware by gNB enables close loop QoE optimization by RAN.
-It is too complicated for gNB to understand the real QoE metrics.
-RAN visible QoE information is simplified QoE information abstracted from QoE metrics by UE. gNB uses the RAN visible QoE information for close loop QoE optimization.
-Figure 6.7-1 shows the message flow for RAN visible QoE information reporting.
+QoE aware by gNB may enable closed loop QoE optimization by RAN for specific use cases relative to optimization of service or radio bearer performance.
+In that case the gNB may use ASN.1 encoded QoE information for closed loop QoE optimization, typically limited to one or a few indicators.
+Figure 6.7-1 shows the message flow for ASN.1 encoded QoE information reporting.

-Figure 6.7-1: RAN visible QoE information reporting
+Figure 6.7-1: ASN.1 encoded QoE information reporting

-1. gNB sends the RAN visible QoE configuration to UE, may along with the QoE measurement configuration container transmited from CN or OAM.
+1. gNB sends the ASN.1 encoded QoE configuration to UE, may along with the QoE measurement configuration container transmitted from CN or OAM.

-2. UE receives and applies the RAN-visible QoE configuration and/or QoE measurement configuration container.
-The RAN visible QoE Configuration may be so that the corresponding RAN visible QoE information can be a unique score or a combination of scores reflecting the QoE metrics useful for RAN (such as buffer level).
-The encoding of RAN visible QoE configuration and RAN visible reporting is FFS.
-The RAN-visible report is provided from the application layer of the UE to the UE’s RRC layer by means of an AT command.
-The UE’s RRC layer then includes the RAN-visible report, along with the QoE report container, but as a separate IE, in the MeasReportAppLayer IE, and sends it to the RAN.
+2. UE receives and applies the ASN.1 encoded QoE configuration and/or QoE measurement configuration container.
+The ASN.1 encoded QoE Configuration may be so that the corresponding ASN.1 encoded QoE information can be a unique score or a combination of scores reflecting the QoE metrics useful for RAN (such as buffer level).
+The information to be ASN.1 encoded is provided from the application layer of the UE to the UE’s RRC layer by means of an AT command.
+The UE’s RRC layer then includes the ASN.1 encoded report, along with the QoE report container, but as a separate IE, in the MeasReportAppLayer IE, and sends it to the RAN.

-3. gNB reads the RAN visible QoE information and/or forwards the QoE report container to QoE server accordingly.
+3. gNB reads the ASN.1 encoded QoE information and/or forwards the QoE report container to QoE server accordingly.

+It is recommended that extension of the NR RRC signalling related to QoE configuration and measurement reporting described above is done in normative phase if relevant use cases can be identified and information be defined.